FAA’s SRM Risk Control Component – Defining Risk

 The FAA strongly implies that there are three distinct phases in this component:

-The FAA doesn’t offer any guidance as to what they mean by “designed,” though this isn't a problem.
-The straightforward implication seems to be that you need to come up with an idea for risk control, including the purpose, function, and goal of the risk control.
+The FAA doesn’t offer guidance on what they mean by “designed,” though this isn't a problem.
+The straightforward implication seems to be that you need to develop an idea for risk control, including the purpose, function, and goal of the risk control.
 This is a pretty standard concept.

 What the FAA is clear about is that you need to analyze new control measures to ensure that: